akroidankur/data_paryavaran/readme.md

 #### Windows
 1. Ensure Python is installed on your computer.
 (Download and install Python 3.8 or higher from [python.org](https://www.python.org/downloads/) if not already installed.)
-2. Double-click the `setup.bat` file in the `DataParyavaran` folder to install all required libraries globally.
+2. Double-click the `setup.bat` file in the `data_paryavaran` folder to install all required libraries globally.
    *Note:* The `setup.bat` file contains:
    ```
    pip install -r requirements.txt
    ```
-3. To run the application, double-click the `run.bat` file in the `DataParyavaran` folder, or open a Command Prompt in the folder and type:
+3. To run the application, double-click the `run.bat` file in the `data_paryavaran` folder, or open a Command Prompt in the folder and type:
    ```
    python app.py
    ```